Edge-reflection positivity and weighted graph homomorphisms: Partition functions of edge and vertex-coloring models

 We can view $p_{a,B}$ in terms of weighted homomorphisms.
 Let $G(a,B)$ be the complete graph on $n$ vertices (including loops) with vertex weights given by $a$ and edge weights given by $B$.
 Then $p_{a,B}(H)$ can be viewed as counting the number of weighted homomorphisms of $H$ into $G(a,B)$.
 In this context $p_{a,B}$ is often denoted by $\hom(\cdot,G(a,B))$.
-The vertex coloring model can also be seen as a statistical mechanics model where vertices serve as particles, edges as interactions between particles, and colors as states or energy levels.
+We will usually use $\hom(\cdot,G)$ if $G$ is an unweighted graph to emphasize that we count ordinary graph homomorphisms.
+The vertex-coloring model can also be seen as a statistical mechanics model where vertices serve as particles, edges as interactions between particles, and colors as states or energy levels.

 Let for a field $\field$,